 Daniela completed her training in Germany in clinical psychology.
 Daniela has worked for non-government organisations as a Team Leader/Case Manager, social worker and worked in psychiatric clinics.
 Daniela has published research on the treatment of panic disorder and agoraphobia.

-Megan is a completing her training in Psychology.
-She has experience with children who have mental health difficulties and neurodivergence such as Autism.
-Megan has achieved Deans Commendations for her university studies as well as training in Cognitive Behavioural Therapy and Acceptance Comittment Therapy.
+Megan completed her training in Psychology through the childpsych Intern Program.
+She has experience with children and teens who have mental health difficulties such as anxiety and depression and neurodivergence such as Autism.
+Megan is skilled in the assessment of AD/HD and learning disorders as well as autism.
+Megan has achieved Deans Commendations for her university studies as well as training in Cognitive Behavioural Therapy and Acceptance Commitment Therapy.

 Lachlan has worked with children and adolescents' in government, private, and community settings.
 He has a strong interest in the assessment and diagnosis of neurodevelopment disorders, as well as working with those clients to achieve their goals.
 Lachlan is experienced in working with depression, anxiety, and behavioural presentations.
 His therapeutic approach is casual and collaborative, with a focus on building insight, understanding, and empowerment as a means of generating change.
 Lachlan primarily practices CBT, however is skilled in a wide variety of evidence-based therapies.
 He is currently undertaking further study by completing his Masters of Clinical Psychology.

 BPsychSci(Hons), 4+2 Professional Training